Ankur9669/Ankur9669/README.md

 </div>

-I am final year student of B.tech CS and currently I am learning web development at [neogCamp](https://neog.camp/).
+I have completed my B.tech in Computer Science and currently I am working at [Flipkart](https://www.flipkart.com/) as a UI engineer.
 I have a keen interest in the web development field and has made many projects to keep upgrading my skills.

 Check my [GitHub repositories](https://github.com/Ankur9669?tab=repositories)